Srivaths-P/Dockerless-Online-Judge/README.md

     *   Real-time submission status updates via WebSockets or Server-Sent Events (currently uses periodic polling).
     *   Live contest leaderboards.
     *   Post-contest statistics and ability to view others' solutions.
+    *   Faster loading times by bundling the frontend assets.
 *   **Backend & Deployment:**
     *   Admin dashboard for managing users and contests.
     *   Support for PostgreSQL as a production database backend.